onefrankguy/frankmitchell.org/posts/who-else-wants-narrative-mechanics-in-rpgs.md

 <hr />

 Saving throws have a similar linguistic duality to ability checks.
 Suppose a mage casts entanglement on some vines near the player.
-As a test of plyaer skill, the saving throw for that spell uses this kind of language.
+As a test of player skill, the saving throw for that spell uses this kind of language.

 > Player: "I try to escape the vines. "<br />
 > Gamemaster: "Roll to save versus spell." <br />

-As a test to determine something about the environment, that same saving throw uses this kind of language.
+But saving throws can also be a test to determine something about the environment.
+The entanglement saving throw could use this kind of language instead.

 > Player: "I try to escape the vines."<br />
 > Gmaemaster: "Roll to see how quickly the vines grow."<br />